Hampo/SHAR-Save-Game/README.md

 - `Display Level`/`Display Mission` - The Level/Mission to show in the `Load Game` and `Save Game` screens.
   - This is different from `Character Sheet`->`Current Mission Info`.
 You can display one mission and launch another. :WoahRadical:
 ## Input Manager
-- `Is Rumble Enabled` - Controller rumble
+- `Is Rumble Enabled` - Controller rumble.
 ## Character Sheet
 ### Miscellaneous
 - `Player Name` - Entirely useless, game always sets it to `Player1`.
 Probably a relic of when the game supported split screen in story mode.